-Hungary: Photon Energy commissioned eight new solar power plants7.
-March 2020. / SEE Energy News
+Hungary: Photon Energy commissioned eight new solar power plants, SEE Energy News

 CEO of Dutch-basedPhoton Energy Georg Hotar said that with a further 17.7 MW of solar capacity, of which 3.5 MW is at the advanced stage of construction and 14.2 MW under development, the company remains well on track to deliver its year-end 2021 goal of 75 MW of Hungarian solar power plants in its portfolio.
 Photon Energy through its Hungarian subsidiary, announced that it has commissioned eight solar power plants with a total installed capacity of 5.4 MW in the municipality of Tata, about 70 kilometers northwest of Budapest.